 When you are moving through the change process, you will usually run headfirst into assumption bias–whether you’re an outsider or an insider.
 You may think that good ideas should be accepted and implemented quickly and easily.
 And they should, but that’s not usually how the script plays out.
 People don’t always act the way we expect or hope they will.
 They make assumptions and hold onto them–even in the face of superior logic.

 Uprooting faulty assumptions requires not only superior logic, but also an examination of the bias or biases that led to the assumption.
 Be aware of the types of assumption bias–cognitive dissonance, ego involvement, and the overconfidence effect.
-Use this knowledge to help persuade stakeholders to see the situation in a more objective light.
+Use this knowledge to help persuade stakeholders to see the situation in a more objective light and always challenge your own assumptions.